ROCm/rocPRIM/doc/source/operations.rst

 Data Movement
 -------------

 * ``store`` stores the sequence to a continuous memory zone.
-There are variations to use an optimised path or to specify how to store the sequence to better fit the access patterns of the CUs.
+There are variations to use an optimized path or to specify how to store the sequence to better fit the access patterns of the CUs.
 * ``load`` the complementary operations of the above ones.

 Other operations